A Transparent Autopsy of “Karanlik Dunya” / Evrim Altuğ

 Could it be said that the exhibition opens up a discussion, in the name of freedom of expression for art or mass communication, on the notion of “truth design” under any kind of totalitarian regime?

-M.Bode and C.Yalcin: We do not want Karanlik Dunya to be viewed solely through the lens of censorship.
-Our aim was to understand the complex journey this movie, dating back to the 1950s, has undergone until today.
-The issues we wish to bring forward are not limited to freedom of expression, censorship, or state intervention.
+We do not want the Karanlık Dünya exhibition to be viewed solely through the lens of censorship.
+Our aim has been to understand the complex process that this film—dating back to the 1950s—has undergone up to the present day.
+The issues we seek to raise go beyond freedom of expression, censorship, or state intervention.

-The movie’s current state cannot be explained only by censorship or self-censorship.
-When we speak of interventions, we are not only referring to official censorship.
-Some changes in the existing copies have nothing to do with censorship; they were made without regard to story, direction, or screenplay, and without any shared decision-making.
-Moreover, who was behind these changes and what their roles in the production were is still unclear.
+The current state of the film cannot be explained by censorship or self-censorship alone.
+When we talk about interventions in the film, we are not only referring to official censorship practices.
+Some of the alterations found in existing copies have nothing to do with censorship at all.
+These are changes made without regard for the story, direction, or script—without any kind of consensus.
+They appear to result from personal choices made by some individuals whose names and roles in the production remain unknown.

-Even assuming these choices were not made with ill intent, the film was subject to a series of interventions that ultimately fragmented it.
-We also know that the film was produced under extremely difficult conditions with a very small and under-resourced crew.
-Documented evidence confirms that serious disagreements occurred between Bedri Rahmi Eyuboglu and Metin Erksan during the production process.
+While these choices may not have been made with ill intent, the outcome was a series of interventions that shattered the film.
+We also know that it was produced under difficult conditions, with a very small and inadequate crew.
+It is well documented that there were serious disagreements between Bedri Rahmi Eyüboğlu and Metin Erksan during the film’s development and production.

-In short, if this exhibition is to open a space for discussion, we hope it will not be limited solely to the issue of censorship and self-censorship, but will also encompass a broader set of questions about the conditions of artistic production in Türkiye—such as filmmaking practices, copyright, authorship, archiving, and collective memory.
+In short, if this exhibition is to open a discussion, we hope it will encompass not only censorship and self-censorship, but also broader questions concerning the conditions of artistic production in Turkey—film practices, copyright, authorship, archiving, and collective memory.

 In the exhibition, could it be said that, through elements such as concern, curiosity, doubt and quest – handed over to the audience “by feel” in the context of the world and Türkiye in 2025 – you create an ironic empathy between Asik Veysel and the viewer?

-That said, understanding the historical context surrounding these figures and their personal conflicts is crucial to positioning the movie correctly.
-In both our research and exhibition preparations, we collaborated with film historian Dilek Kaya, who has conducted extensive work on Karanlik Dunya.
-Her valuable article, featured in the upcoming e-publication, examines the complex relationships between Veysel, Erksan, and Eyuboglu, while also offering a broader historical framework on the Turkish cinema industry of that era.
+That said, understanding the historical context and personal entanglements surrounding these figures remains crucial to situating the film.
+During our research and in preparation for the exhibition, we collaborated with film historian Dilek Kaya, whose extensive research on Karanlık Dünya has been invaluable.
+Her outstanding essay—featured in the forthcoming e-publication—examines the complex relationships between Veysel, Erksan, and Eyüboğlu, while also illuminating the broader historical context and dynamics of the Turkish film industry at the time.

 What kind of responsibility might the exhibition’s heavy, raw minimalism and sense of fragmentation place on the viewer?
 And what can the viewer do from there?

-In this sense, the responsibility lies in acknowledging the instability of the material and the conditions that shaped it – such as censorship, ideology, and historical contingency.
-The exhibition does not aim to restore a “lost original,” but rather to open a space for questioning how cultural memory is formed, manipulated, or forgotten.
+In this sense, the responsibility lies in acknowledging the instability of the material and the conditions that shaped it: censorship, ideology, and historical contingency.
+The exhibition does not aim to restore a “lost original,” but rather to open up a space for questioning how cultural memory is formed, manipulated, or forgotten.

-It is important to emphasize that this is not a film history exhibition.
-On the contrary, it is an artistic inquiry into a film, exploring the aesthetics of intervention shaped by the cultural, political, and historical forces of the 1950s—a period often overlooked, yet still charged with unresolved tensions.
+It’s important to emphasize that this is not a film-historical exhibition, but rather an artistic enquiry into a film—one that explores the aesthetics of interventions shaped by the cultural, political, and historical forces of the 1950s, a period often overlooked, and yet one that holds unresolved tensions worth revisiting.

 Could one of the exhibition’s other legacies be the mental and moral hunger it leaves in the viewer, caught between wanting to see the film’s “complete and authentic version”?
 If so, how did this experience foster a sense of camaraderie for you?

-Within the exhibition, we made a curatorial decision not to screen the censored film.
-Instead, the various versions currently in circulation are represented through the screenplay, copies of which are placed on a dedicated table in the exhibition space for visitors to read.
-This screenplay not only contains the original scenes but also references the material uncovered in our research and the differences between versions.
-In doing so, we deliberately created a sense of absence—an absence that invites the viewer to engage more actively and critically with the material.
-The censored version, or as we call it, “the monster,” will only be shown at specific times as part of a public screening program.
+We made a curatorial decision not to screen the censored film within the exhibition itself.
+Instead, the various versions of the film currently in circulation are represented in the script, copies of which are placed on a dedicated table in the exhibition for visitors to read.
+The script includes not only all the original scenes but also references to materials uncovered during our research, as well as the differences between the versions.
+In this way, we intentionally created a kind of absence—one that invites viewers to engage more actively with the material.
+The censored version of the film—or the “monster,” as we’ve come to call it—will be screened on select occasions as part of the public film program.

 In the archives, it is noted that the film was censored three times, partly due to the combination of intimacy in Aşık Veysel’s love and life story—something that also inspired director Erksan—with the discomfort poverty provoked “in the eyes of the State.”
 Do you think Erksan might have been trying to use Veysel to materialize the tension between “society” and “truth” in this project?